googleworkspace/google-chat-samples/apps-script/incident-response/README.md

 automatically create a post-mortem in Google Docs.
-The app adds a user-provided description of the incident resolution, a transcript of the Chat conversation, and a summary of the conversation (automatically generated using [Vertex AI](https://cloud.google.com/vertex-ai)) to the post-mortem.
+The app adds a user-provided description of the incident resolution, a transcript of the Chat conversation, and a summary of the conversation (automatically generated using [Vertex AI Gemini API](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#send-text-only-request)) to the post-mortem.

 ## Tutorial